 The girls are visiting Mrs. Strook, who lives in a village near a camp that the girls are visiting on their neverending summer.
 The kindly old woman, unlike our usual charity case, is living well, but wants the girls to help unearth clues to an old family treasure that could provide the money to build a new school in Francisville.
 Apparently, Mrs. Strook has a great uncle named Abner Langstreet who hid a vital clue to the treasure in an old stagecoach.

-Pretty much from the moment Nancy agrees to solve the mystery, she is beset by a nosy couple named Ross and Audrey Monteith, a surly libertarian named Judd Hillary and a pack of mysterious thieves who make off with the old stagecoach as soon as she has it.
+Pretty much from the moment Nancy agrees to solve the mystery, she is beset by a nosy couple named Ross and Audrey Monteith, a surly libertarian named Judd Hillary (think more Fuzzy Lumpkins and less Gary Johnson…in fact, that’s Judd Hillary’s name now) and a pack of mysterious thieves who make off with the old stagecoach as soon as she has it.

-While in Francisville, Nancy is also accosted by local crank, Judd Hillary.
+While in Francisville, Nancy is also accosted by Fuzzy Lumpkins.
 He basically accuses her of ruining the town and creating more taxes for the townspeople.

 While Nancy dodges the Monteiths and Judd Hillary, she, Bess and George also find time for some tennis and water ballet.
 The girls sign up for a comedic clown-themed water performance and I am torn between delighted anticipation and cold fear at the thought of clowns chasing me down like sharks in the water.
 During this story, the girls are being “escorted” by three other boys (whose names I refuse to remember because they aren’t Ned, Burt and Dave).
 While I totally get that these other boys are more of a “group hang” scenario, I still get enraged at the idea of Ned being replaced.
 Could be leftover PTSD from the Nancy Drew Files.
 In any event, Ned, Burt and Dave do show up in the home stretch to help out and I am placated.